-Product positioning, the hallmark of successful marketing, is the image that a prod- uct or brand has in the consumer’s mind.
+Product positioning, the hallmark of successful marketing, is the image that a product or brand has in the consumer’s mind.
 It involves creating a perception of the product, often based on the sensory characteristics of the product.
-A product’s posi- tioning is more important to the ultimate success of a product than its actual char- acteristics, although products that appear attractive but do not perform well gener- ally fail in the long-term.
+A product’s positioning is more important to the ultimate success of a product than its actual characteristics, although products that appear attractive but do not perform well generally fail in the long term.
 Product repositioning may occur in response to unexpected market events such as market share encroachment by a similar brand or too many brands claiming to have the same attributes.

 Perceptual mapping is used by marketers to visualize/measure the way products are positioned in the minds of consumers.
 Typically, marketers will juxtapose their products and services against similar ones offered by competitors.
 In the following ﬁgure, soft drink products are compared along a two-dimensional axis (caffeine and sugar content).